-Service Overview Respite The value add of respite is a temporary service provided on an intermittent basis to provide the beneficiary's family (unpaid primary care-giver) short, specified periods of relief.
+Service Overview Respite The value add of respite is a temporary service provided on an intermittent basis to provide the beneficiary's family (unpaid primary carrigiver) short, specified periods of relief.
 Respite must be self-directed and in the beneficiary's place of residence.
-It serves the family by: Meeting nonemergency or emergency family needs Restoring or maintaining the physical and mental well-being of the beneficiary and/or his or her family Providing supervision, companionship, and personal care to the beneficiary Beneficiary meets MCO clinical guidelines for utilization of this benefit Oualifications for the Value Add: Member must be: □ participating in the DD pilot □ be 5 years of age or older □ meet the criteria for ICF/MR level □ have a family member who services as the primary caregiver who is not paid to provide any HCBS DD program service for the beneficiary Member's benefit is limited to 40 hours per year The cost of transportation to and from the beneficiary's place of residence or places in the community is included in the reimbursement rate paid to the providers of this service.
-Financial Management Services (FMS) will be used to administer the self-direction d.
-Access to information about how the DD services pilot is functioning, and what lessons are being learned from the pilot process.
-This includes the results of measures related to the pilot that will:
+It serves the family by: Meeting nonemergency or emergency family needs Restoring or maintaining the physical and mental well- being of the beneficiary and/or his or her family Providing supervision, companionship, and personal care to the beneficiary Beneficiary meets MCO clinical guidelines for utilization of the benefit Qualifications for the Value Add: • Member must be: • participating in the DD pilot • be five years of age or older • meet the criteria for ICF/MR level • have a family member who services as the primary caregiver who is not paid to provide any HCBS DD program service for the beneficiary

+Member's benefit is limited to 40 hours per year • The cost of transportation to and from the beneficiary's place of residence or places in the community is included in the reimbursement rate paid to the providers of this service.
+Financial Management Services (FMS) will be used to administer the self-direction